 Rokinon 50mm f1.2 | Technical Overview

 You’ll find other bargain lenses that are sharper in the center, like the Kamlan 50mm f1.1, or even the 7Artisans 55mm f1.4.
-However, mid frame, edges and corner sharpness of this lens blows those away.
+However, the mid-frame, edges, and corner sharpness of this lens blows those away.

 Amazing center sharpness across the apertures.
-Again, not the sharpest 50mm in the world, but more than adequate for any stye of photography.
+Again, not the sharpest 50mm in the world, but more than adequate for any style of photography.